IshanJainAI/Data-Science-for-HighTech-and-Telcom/README.md

-# ML-AI-for-Telecom
+# Data Science for High Tech and Telcom
 (Regularly updated)

-This repo will contain or contains ML and AI usecases for Telecommunication Industry, such as:
+This repo contains data science applications for High Tech and Telcom Industry, such as:
 1. Revenue management
 2. Customer Churn
 3. Cross-sell